sueyanshin/sueyanshin/README.md

 ### Save Myanmar 👋
-- 🌱 I so passionate about Mobile Application Development.
+- 🌱 I'm so passionate about Mobile Application Development.

 <!--
 **NgeSue/ngesue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.